 PLMN Management System: is a part of 3GPP Management System that utilizes 3GPP defined management services to enable consumers (e.g., PLMN operator) to orchestrate and manage the mobile networks.

 Availability Zone: Refer to GSMA Operator Platform Telco Edge Requirements [14].

+Leading Operator: The Leading Operator is the operator which consumes EDN shared by the PO.

+Participating Operator: The Participating Operator is the operator who provides its EDN to be shared with Leading Operator.

 3.2 Symbols